About the future flood maps

 3. Viewing the future flood maps

-The future flood maps for river and coastal flooding can be viewed on
+The future flood maps for coastal, river and surface water flooding can be viewed on

 Future and present day medium likelihood flood maps showing areas at risk of flooding can be compared by switching on both layers.